Site Map

 Today an 800-foot power generation smokestack in St. Jude Industrial Park at Marston (just south of New Madrid, good photo) marks the approximate center of that quake.
 This could someday become a monument to dumb engineering.
 There are others.

 An AECI - Associated Electric - power plant worker told us they feel a quake in the plant about once a month, amid the turbines and industrial atmosphere, but "everyone is used to it."
-The power plant employs 200, and can burn a train car load of coal per day.
-A huge Noranda aluminum processing plant alongside, directly employs more than 1100 people.
+The power plant employs 200, and can burn a train load of coal per day.
+A huge Noranda aluminum primary smelter plant alongside, directly employs more than 1100 people.
+Fall 2010: plant is expanding.

 "Constant Shaking" for five months